neondatabase-labs/neon-data-api-neon-auth/README.md

    VITE_PUBLIC_STACK_PUBLISHABLE_CLIENT_KEY=your_client_key
    ```

-   Optionally you can configure a `DATABASE_URL` environment variable and run `bun run db:migrate` to migrate your database.
+   Optionally, you can configure a `DATABASE_URL` environment variable and run `bun run db:migrate` to migrate your database.

 5. **Start the Development Server:**